Cuckoo Broadband - the Broadband Genie review

 |Cuckoo Broadband (67Mb)||BT Fibre 2 (67Mb)||Sky Broadband Superfast (59Mb)||TalkTalk Fibre 65 (67Mb)||Virgin Media M500 (516Mb)|

 Cuckoo has one deal, at one price, and no hidden fees waiting to catch you out.
-While it isn’t the cheapest provider on offer, it offers good value for money.
+While it isn’t the cheapest provider on offer, we feel it delivers good value for money.

 It’s not the most expensive fibre optic service in this speed tier, and its rolling-monthly contract is very flexible, letting you cancel at any time without penalty.
 And going by the many positive reviews, it appears to offer exceptional customer service, which goes a long way toward making up for any savings you might get with cheaper providers.